yass-gr/space_invader_game_with_python/README.md

 Space Shooter Game:

-A simple 2D space shooter game built with PyGame where you defend against incoming alien ships.
+A simple 2D space shooter game built with Python where you defend against incoming alien ships.
 I've successfully created a standalone executable so you can run the game without needing Python installed.

 Game Description: